highamm/datascience234/docs/01-intro.md

 <br>

-Knit your .Rmd file into an .html file and submit your knitted .html file to Canvas.
-If your file won't knit, then submit the .Rmd file instead.
+Render your .qmd file into an .html file and submit your rendered .html file to Canvas.
+If your file won't render, then submit the .qmd file instead.
 To submit either file, you first need to get the file off of the server and onto your computer so that you can upload it to Canvas.
 Use the following steps to do so:

-1. Click the checkbox next to your knitted .html file.
+1. Click the checkbox next to your rendered .html file.

 2. Click the Gear Icon "More" -> Export

-3. If you would like, rename your file to something like Week0_YOURLASTNAME.html, but, make sure to keep the correct extension (either .html or .Rmd).
+3. If you would like, rename your file to something like Week0_YOURLASTNAME.html, but, make sure to keep the correct extension (either .html or .qmd).

 4. After you export it, the file should appear in your downloads folder.
 Now, go to Canvas -> Assignments and complete the upload process.